rob-balfre/svelte-select/README.md

 <Select VirtualList />
 ```

-CSS classes and custom properties converted from camel to kebab case.
+CSS classes and custom properties changed (just depreciated in v5) from camel to kebab case.
 For example `selectedItem` → `selected-item` and `--borderRadius` → `--border-radius`

 ### Other CSS class name changes:
 `selectContainer` → `svelte-select`<br/>